Gum-Joe/jakhu/docs/src/index.md

-# Welcome to the Boss docs.
+# Welcome to the Jakhu docs.